 So – by just looking at the access port selector, I know that N7k1 is VPC connected off of Leaf201 eth1/48 (and if I’ve done my job correctly), I also know that the other leg of the VPC is connected off of Leaf202 eth1/48. << Self documenting.

-Fabric > Access Policies > Global Settings > AAEP
+Fabric > Access Policies > Policies > Global > AAEP

 AAEPs act as the glue between our Switch Interfaces and our Vlan Pools.
 It is a good practice to name them according to the resources that will be using them.

 TenantName + “_” + AAEP